Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones limited to designated parks: Amador Vista Park, Cornerstone Park, Hidden Falls Park, Mission Hills Park.
-All operations must comply with Nevada, city, and federal regulations.
+Operation limited to designated parks during normal operating hours.
+Designated parks include Amador Vista Park, Cornerstone Park, Hidden Falls Park, and Mission Hills Park.

 View source